polydojo/qree/README.md

 ```

 ## Template Files:
-It's always convenient to store templates in (or rather, as) separate files.
+It's always convenient to store templates using separate files.
 To work with files, use `qree.renderPath(tplPath, data, ...)` instead of `qree.renderStr(tplStr, data, ...)`.

 #### Basic Example: